darshkpatel/RateMyGit/README.md

 * UI Fixes
 * Buttons to share score on social media
 * Show more stats such as most used language
+* Add star on github button
+* Make Compare Profiles more intuitive

 ### Contributing
 Feel free to open an issue or send a PR for a new feature